Boeing 777: Design

 Boeing introduced a number of advanced technologies with the 777 design, including fully digital fly-by-wire controls, fully software-configurable avionics, Honeywell LCD glass cockpit flight displays, and the first use of a fiber optic avionics network on a commercial airliner.
 Boeing made use of work done on the cancelled Boeing 7J7 regional jet, which utilized similar versions of the chosen technologies.
 In 2003, Boeing began offering the option of cockpit electronic flight bag computer displays.
 In 2013, Boeing announced that the upgraded 777X models would incorporate airframe, systems, and interior technologies from the 787.

 Fly-by-wire

 In designing the 777 as its first fly-by-wire commercial aircraft, Boeing decided to retain conventional control yokes rather than change to sidestick controllers as used in many fly-by-wire fighter aircraft and in many Airbus airliners.
 Along with traditional yoke and rudder controls, the cockpit features a simplified layout that retains similarities to previous Boeing models.
 The fly-by-wire system also incorporates flight envelope protection, a system that guides pilot inputs within a computer-calculated framework of operating parameters, acting to prevent stalls, overspeeds, and excessively stressful maneuvers.
 This system can be overridden by the pilot if deemed necessary.
 The fly-by-wire system is supplemented by mechanical backup.

 Airframe and systems

-An Emirates 777-300ER in 2009, showing the circular fuselage profile, dihedral wings, and GE90 turbofan engines, the largest jet engine in service until surpassed by the General Electric GE9X.
+An Emirates 777-300ER in 2009, showing the circular fuselage profile, dihedral wings, and GE90 turbofan engines, the largest and most powerful jet engine in service until surpassed by the General Electric GE9X.